 Continue to 5 of 5 below.

-- The rotary grater can take up more room in the cupboard and... many are made with two parts.
-If you lose one part, the grater is useless.
+The rotary grater can take up more room in the cupboard, and many are made with two parts.
+If one part is lost, the grater is useless.

 05 of 05

-- It's the safest way to grate cheese; you don't have to worry about scraped knuckles.
+It's the safest way to grate cheese; don't even worry about scraped knuckles.